Abhilash001/gemini-crewai-travelplanner/README.md

 ## Based On
 This project is based on the article: [Agentic AI: Building a Multi-Agent AI Travel Planner using Gemini LLM & Crew AI](https://medium.com/google-cloud/agentic-ai-building-a-multi-agent-ai-travel-planner-using-gemini-llm-crew-ai-6d2e93f72008)

+Changes were made to use Angular frontend instead of Streamlit.

 ## Installation

 ### Prerequisites
 - Python 3.8+
+- Node.js (v18 or higher)
+- npm (v9 or higher)
 - SerpAPI key for fetching real-time flight and hotel data
 - Google Gemini API key for AI recommendations